yodle/zeke/README.md

 ### Todo

-- zkconfig had the ability to purge a branch from zookeeper, zeke lacks this support
 - zkconfig had the ability to prepend a path to the node names while loading a file.
 I'm not sure that we ever used this feature, but zeke doesn't have it.
 - zkconfig logged all of its actions to a place in /natpal/logs.
 I don't like the idea of hard-coding a log location like this, and I'm not sure that we have ever looked at the zkconfig logs anyway.
 - zkconfig can load files that were created by zeke, but due to the strict quoting rules of json (only double-quotes are valid), zeke can not load files that were created by zkconfig